SABS-R3/module01_software_engineering/12_c_plus_plus_and_python/practicals/practical.md

 This practical uses a model of cell diffusion and excluded volume interaction.
-It is not required that you understand the details of the model, as it is implemented for you in the file `excluded_volume_diffusion.py`.
+It is not required that you understand the details of the model, as it is implemented for you in the python module contain in the `cell_model` directory.
 The purpose of this practical is to profile and increase the efficiency of the model using numpy vectorisation and C++.
 The details of the model are provided below.

 The model consists of a set of $N$ cells in a periodic unit square domain.
 Let
 $\bfX_i(t)$ denote the position of the $i$th particle in $\Omega \subset \mathbb R^2$.